Infomercial: TiVo

-The 2007–2010 financial crisis
+2008 financial crisis

-During the financial crisis that lasted from 2007 to 2010, many struggling individual television stations began to devote more of their programming schedules to infomercials, thereby reducing syndication contracts for regular programming.
+During the 2008 financial crisis, many struggling individual television stations began to devote more of their programming schedules to infomercials, thereby reducing syndication contracts for regular programming.
 Some stations found that the revenue from infomercial-time sales were higher than those possible through traditional television advertising and syndication sales options.
 However, the reduced ratings from airing infomercials can have a chain reaction and harm ratings for other programming on the station.

 A feature-length documentary that chronicles the history of the infomercial is Pitch People.

-In 2008, Tribune Media Services and Gemstar-TV Guide/Rovi began to relax the guidelines for listing infomercials within their electronic program guide listings.
-Previously all infomercials were listed under the title "Paid Programming" (except for exceptions listed below), but now infomercial producers are allowed to submit a title and limited descriptive synopsis (though phone numbers or website addresses remain disallowed) to the listings providers.
+In 2008, Tribune Content Agency and Gemstar-TV Guide/Rovi began to relax the guidelines for listing infomercials within their electronic program guide listings.
+Previously, all infomercials were listed under the title "Paid Programming" (except for exceptions listed below), but now infomercial producers are allowed to submit a title and limited descriptive synopsis (though phone numbers or website addresses remain disallowed) to the listings providers.

 Fox's Saturday morning programming

 In January 2009, Fox became the first major broadcast network to carry a regularly scheduled block of paid programming when it discontinued its Saturday morning children's programming after disputes with provider 4Kids Entertainment.
-Fox gave back three early hours to its affiliates, while retaining two hours for infomercials under the title Weekend Marketplace.
+Fox gave three early hours to its affiliates, while retaining two hours for infomercials under the title Weekend Marketplace.

 Some local stations utilize Saturday morning slots to air local paid programming that typically sells used cars or real estate, and in other ways rejected infomercials, which were disdained by viewers and Fox affiliates alike: revenue was not shared with affiliates, and no local time for commercials between programs was offered.
 Some stations used Saturday morning for Educational/Informational (E/I) programming, with infomercials relegated to before or after the block.
 Some refused Weekend Marketplace outright.